dagster-io/dagster/python_modules/dagster/docs/intro_tutorial/hello_world.rst

 Hello, World
 ------------
-See :doc:`../installation` for instructions getting dagster -- the core library -- and dagit --
-the web UI tool used to visualize your data pipelines -- installed on your platform of choice.
+See :doc:`../installation` for instructions installing dagster (the core library) and dagit (the web UI tool used to visualize your data pipelines) on your platform of choice.

 Let's write our first pipeline and save it as ``hello_world.py``.